britkenko/PacCo-Reservoir/Cortex_999 copy.md

     for file in PANACEA_FILES:
         for perspective in perspectives:
-            for cycle in range(3):  # 3x repetition for CFM ownership DEEP_MIMICRY_PROCESS(file, perspective, cycle)
+            for cycle in range(3):  # 3x repetition for CFM my memory DEEP_MIMICRY_PROCESS(file, perspective, cycle)
                 CFM_OWN(f"panacea_perspective_{perspective}") × 3